The nurse practitioner salary in Massachusetts is $97.33 per hour and $131,025 per year on the average.

 |City||Hourly Salary||Annual Salary|

-10 Highest Paying Cities for Nurse Practitioners in Massachusetts
+10 Cities with Highest Nurse Practitioner Salary in Massachusetts

 Find here salary information for top 10 paying cities for nurse practitioners in Massachusetts: